PhD Program in Epidemiology & Translational Science

 Faculty members who are in the UCSF Academic Senate and members of the program's graduate group are indicated by an asterisk.

 To apply for the Doctoral Program starting in Fall of 2015, you must complete the online UCSF Graduate Division application, and pay the $90 nonrefundable processing fee by December 5, 2014. (https://gradapplication.ucsf.edu)*

 Deadline: Applications are due by December 5, 2014 for admission in Fall 2015.
 All online informational material including transcripts must be received by this date.
 If any portion of the application is not received by this date, the application will be considered incomplete and will not be further considered without petition, explanation, and payment of $75 late fee.

 Costs: The PhD Program is a minimum three-year course of study, requiring registration for approximately 12 quarters, although the total amount of time will depend on a particular student's program and rate of progression.
 Fees for 2014-2015 will be $16,424.00 for California residents and $31,526.00 for non-residents, and are subject to change without notice.
 Please refer to the Registrar's Office website for further details (http://registrar.ucsf.edu/registration/fees/graddiv).

 Fees do not cover books or software.

-Selected students will be eligible for support with a stipend, which will vary with need and the number of students accepted.
+Selected students will be eligible for support with a stipend, which will vary with need and the number of students accepted in year one.
 The amount of this stipend will be determined as part of the admissions process.
 Students are encouraged to seek independent funding by contacting UCSF faculty in their areas of interest.
 An additional offset of fees will be available in the scholar's second year in the program depending upon the scope and magnitude of his/her contribution as an instructional assistant.

 Interviews: Selected applicants will be interviewed by the admissions committee or it's designate.

-* Online applications (via web-link to the UCSF Graduate Division Office) are due to go “live” in mid-September, 2012.
+* Online applications (via web-link to the UCSF Graduate Division Office) will go "live" on September 29, 2014.